EmotiBit/EmotiBit_Docs/Getting_Started.md

   </details>

 - **Linux and Advanced Users**
+  - EmotiBit software, including the `EmotiBit FirmwareInstaller` is not available as a distributed application for Linux.
+The following details the use of command-line tools users can use to program their Feathers.

     - <details><summary> Installing Emotibit Firmware on Feather M0 WiFi</summary>

       - **Note**: on macOS, you will need to give the `EmotiBit FirmwareInatller` application permissions to run the contained executables.
 To do so, right click on the `EmotiBit FirmwareInstaller` app and click on Open.
 This will open the application but you may close it to proceed below.